When Being a Single Mother and an Organizer Comes Under Attack

 Colonial domination exists as a direct obstruction to self -determination and control over our own resources.

 By gaining a historical materialist understanding of the world around us, we will realize that our suffering is systemic.
-In order to alter and improve our conditions we must adopt an objective solution.
+In order to improve our conditions we must adopt an objective solution.
 The solution must be to make a revolution.

 Far too many African women in the world have been assigned the great responsibility and chore of raising children by ourselves that many do not even think of revolution as a solution.